kaihg/one-max/README.md

 For example, the score of "10101" is 3, and "11111" get 5.

 ## Max N
-The max N is 62 on my Mac Air.
-In fact, it is the binary digital of Long.MAX_VALUE.
+The limit of max N is on the basis of memory.

 However, the cost time is very large on Exhaustion model.